ibm-cloud-docs/containers/vpc_vpn.md

 {:tsSymptoms: .tsSymptoms}

-# Setting up VPC VPN connectivity
+# VPC: Setting up VPN connectivity
 {: #vpc-vpnaas}

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> This VPN information is specific to VPC clusters.
 For VPN information for classic clusters, see [Setting up VPN connectivity](/docs/containers?topic=containers-vpn).
 {: note}

 With VPN connectivity, you can securely connect apps and services in a VPC cluster in {{site.data.keyword.containerlong}} to on-premises networks, other VPCs, and {{site.data.keyword.cloud_notm}} classic infrastructure resources.
 You can also connect apps that are external to your cluster to an app that runs inside your cluster.
 {: shortdesc}

 ## Choosing a VPN solution